The Animals of Tiny Paws

 Lulu was a pregnant foster who had 5 puppies while here at Tiny Paws.
 She was an aggressive fear biter, so she remained at our sanctuary instead of going to rescue in PA.

 Chewy is only 3 years old but has already experienced severe cruelty. in addition to being starved, he has a dislocated spine and pelvis, most likely from being kicked.
 Since the injury is old, it cannot be repaired.
 Although he can walk, he can't jump or wag his tail.
 He also has difficulty controlling his urination and defecation.
 He requires prescription food to prevent urinary problems.

 Chico suffered from severe glaucoma and had to have his eyes removed to stop the severe pain and pressure.
 He is highly functional having memorized the layout of the house, the yard, and other places.
 Chico has epilepsy and skin allergies and is on medication for both.

 Panda was born with a micro-trachea making it difficult to breathe properly.
 He has still lived a full life with medication.
 He must maintain a good weight to avoid additional pressure being placed on his airways.
 He has been diagnosed with hypothyroidism and is losing his sight as well.
+He has a very slow heart rate that is untreatable.
 He now experiences syncope (passes out) because oxygen sometimes has trouble reaching the brain.
 He still maintains a good quality of life and is very active.